 Bicycle & Pedestrian School Safety Review Study assessments have been completed on over sixty-three (63) elementary and middle schools and new school sites in Volusia County.
 Assessments have also been completed for seven (7) elementary and middle schools in Flagler County.
 Additional information can be found at B/P School Safety Studies.

 The Volusia County Bicycling Map for the Experienced Cyclist was the first countywide bicycling map.
 It was completed by the BPAC and River to Sea TPO staff in 2009.
 The first revised map was published in 2012.
 The map was developed in cooperation with the Florida Bicycle Association, Florida Freewheelers Bicycle Club, Bike Florida, and local governments in Volusia County.
 The map is scheduled to be updated in the summer/fall of 2017.
-The current bike map is available at bicycle-pedestrian maps.
+The current bike map is available for download at bicycle-pedestrian maps.

 The Bicycle Safety Awareness Decal (It’s The Law Decal) promotes Florida Statute 316.083 (1) – a statute that states the driver of a vehicle passing a bicycle or other non-motorized vehicle must pass the bicycle or other non-motorized vehicle at a distance of at least 3 feet.
 Decals are displayed public and private vehicles alike.
-The decal is available by contacting the TPO or clicking the following link: River to Sea TPO decal
+The decal is available by contacting the TPO or clicking the following link: River to Sea TPO Decal

 The Walk and Ride Bicycle & Pedestrian Safety Video is a River to Sea TPO project funded by the Florida Safe Routes to School Program and produced by Daytona State College.
 The video and accompanying public service announcements promote safe practices for walking and biking.
 English and Spanish versions of the video are available.
 The videos are available at Bicycle Safety Videos.

 The River to Sea TPO conducts Bicycle Safety Awareness Programs.
-Bicycle helmets are purchased by the River to Sea TPO and awarded by the Bicycle Helmet Promotion Grant from Florida’s Pedestrian and Bicycling Safety Resource Center.
+Bicycle helmets are purchased by the River to Sea TPO and awarded by a Bicycle Helmet Promotion Grant from Florida’s Pedestrian and Bicycling Safety Resource Center.
 The bicycle helmets are fitted and donated to individuals free of charge.
-The helmets are fitted at public events such as the Port Orange Family Days Festival and Volusia County’s National Trails Day Celebration.
+The helmets are fitted at public events such as the Port Orange Family Days and Volusia County’s National Trails Day Celebration.

 - Bike Florida, Inc.